If you are working remotely or off-campus, you may need to connect to the UB virtual private network (UBVPN) to access these systems.

-Departments must also ensure appropriate equipment management requirements are met.
+Departments must also ensure appropriate asset management requirements are met.

-The UB Food and Beverage Guidelines regulates payment and reimbursement for food, beverage and related expenses associated with official university functions.
-Documentation is required to support and justify the business-related purpose of the expense, such as:
+The Allowable Use of Funds policy governs payment and reimbursement for food, beverage and related expenses associated with official university functions.
+Documentation is required to support and justify the business-related purpose of the expense.

 Every effort should be made to obtain New York State sales tax exemption.
-If the vendor did not accommodate UB's tax exempt status, then you might be required to provide an explanation.
+If the vendor did not accommodate UB's tax exempt status, you may be required to provide an explanation.

 Reimbursement is typically requested for food purchases and registration costs for vendors that may not accept credit cards or purchase orders.
-Registration costs related to travel should be included on the travel voucher.
+Registration costs related to travel should be included on the expense report or voucher.

 Reimbursements with state funds for state-funded employees are either direct-deposited into the payroll account or mailed to the address in the payroll file.
 Employees do not need to be added to the state-wide vendor file in order to be reimbursed.
-All other employee or individual reimbursements are mailed to the address provided on the travel voucher or RAP form.
+Non-employee reimbursements are mailed to the address provided on the voucher.

 Employee reimbursements for travel or other expenses will be paid on an ongoing basis and are not impacted by the payroll schedule.
-Employees will be reimbursed as reimbursement vouchers are processed.
+Employees will be reimbursed as expense reports are processed.